 Did you ever wonder what those celestial constellations, mysterious black holes, and Milky Way contain?
 Would you like to learn how to use a telescope?
-The Geauga Skywatchers Club is a hands on-anything by boring-club geared towards ages 12-17 (but we're not excluding anyone).
+The Geauga Skywatchers Club is a hands on-anything but boring-club geared towards ages 12-17 (but we're not excluding anyone).
 Classes are taught by members of the Chagrin Valley Astronomical Society.
 Join us for a fun-filled scientific journey studying the cosmos and the universe.

 The club was founded by Burton Public Library, Geauga County Public Library, the Chagrin Valley Astronomical Society, the Foundation for Geauga Parks, and Geauga Park District.
 While the club is geared toward a 6 – 12 grade audience, meetings are open to anyone interested in astronomy and will be held at various library locations in GCPL and BPL, as well as Geauga Park District’s Observatory Park.